|

 Your visitors should see one, important object or focal point, which is a symbol of your business successes and your expertise.
 It could be a display of your awards.
 It may be a

 2. Display nothing higher than eye level.
-Many people maximize available space by using the tops of cabinets and bookcases for storage.
+Many people maximize available space by using tops of cabinets and bookcases for storage.
 Tall storage fixtures are fine, as long as there is visible evidence of their stability.
-One solution is fancy hardware that holds the fixture to the wall.
+One solution is fancy hardware that holds fixture to wall.

 However, Feng Shui suggests that anything that could land on someone's head during a dramatic earthquake--no matter how unlikely--can send a subliminal message of "something's about to fall on you."

 3. Keep your entry as open as possible.
-From the "wind and water" viewpoint, it's important to leave maximum space around entering visitors.
-A coat rack or literature display may seem a practical idea, but if it's too close to the door, it can reduce the inflow of business and income.
+From "wind and water" viewpoint, it's important to leave maximum space around entering visitors.
+A coat rack or literature display may seem a practical idea, but if it's too close to door, it can reduce inflow of business and income.

 Pretend that you're wearing a huge, fluffy raccoon coat when you enter your workplace.
 Or imagine that your aura extends at least a foot from your body in all directions.
 Enter your home office and walk around.
 Would your coat (or aura) get snagged on anything?
 If so, put it somewhere else.
 You and your office visitors should feel entirely at ease as they move around your office.

-April Fool's Day is the signal for spring cleaning!
+April Fool's Day is signal for spring cleaning!
 Set an alarm for 15 minutes daily, and

 |